electricimp/Messenger_ReplayMessenger/README.md

 4. Your *onMsg* callback calls the received custom acknowledgement function to prevent auto-acknowledgement.
 5. Your *onMsg* callback stores the returned acknowledgement function.
 6. Your *onMsg* callback processes the message payload as required by the application.
-7. Your *onMsg* callback finally acknowledges the message by calling the stored acknowledgement function.
+7. Your *onMsg* callback triggers a function or flow that acknowledges the message by calling the stored acknowledgement function.

 This flow is illustrated in the example below.